JigarRajput/GatewayAssignment/README.md

 ### Step 4: Run the app

-1. Connect your Android device or start an emulator.
+1. Connect your Android device (preferred) or start an emulator.
 2. Click the **Run** button in Android Studio and select your device to launch the app.

 ## Project Details